vertexclique/nuclei/README.md

 </div>

 Nuclei is a proactive IO system which is runtime agnostic and can work with any runtime.
-Proactive system's design principles matching to [Boost Asio](https://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/overview/core/async.html).
+The proactive system's design principles are matching [Boost Asio](https://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/overview/core/async.html).
-Nuclei is not using conventional reactor approach.
-It is completely asynchronous, and it's wrapping poll based IO proactive fashion.
+Nuclei is not using a conventional reactor approach.
+It is completely asynchronous, and it's wrapping poll based IO in a proactive fashion.

-Nuclei uses [epoll](https://en.wikipedia.org/wiki/Epoll) on Linux as primary evented IO backend, secondarily (if your system supports) you can use
+Nuclei uses [epoll](https://en.wikipedia.org/wiki/Epoll) on Linux as the primary evented IO backend, secondarily (given system support) you can use
 [io_uring](https://kernel.dk/io_uring.pdf).
 On MacOS, Nuclei is using [kqueue](https://en.wikipedia.org/wiki/Kqueue).
-On Windows, [IOCP](https://en.wikipedia.org/wiki/Input/output_completion_port) backend is used.
+On Windows, the [IOCP](https://en.wikipedia.org/wiki/Input/output_completion_port) backend is used.

-Current io_uring implementation needs Linux kernel 5.6+.
+The current io_uring implementation needs a modern Linux kernel (5.6+).

 ## Features

 * Async TCP, UDP, Unix domain sockets and files...
-* Proactor system don't block.
+* The proactor system doesn't block
 * Scatter/Gather operations
-* Minimal allocation as much as possible.
+* Minimal allocation
-* More expressive than any other runtime.
+* More expressive than any other runtime
-* Completely asynchronous I/O system with lock free programming.
+* Completely asynchronous I/O system with lock free programming

 ## Examples
-Please head to `examples` directory to run examples:
+Please head to `examples` directory to run the examples:
 ```shell script
 $ cd examples
 $ cargo run --example fread-vect